Off-Page SEO: The Definitive Guide

 Sending out a press release can directly lead to brand mentions and backlinks.

-For example, we recently had this press release syndicated around.
+For example, a few years ago we had this press release syndicated around.

 There was (obviously) a brand mention and a link in the release itself.

 But more important than that, a handful of sites found out about our study from the press release.
 Which led to even more links and brand mentions.

 Roundup posts are a SUPER easy way to get links and mentions.

 As an example, last year I submitted a quote to this expert roundup.

 Which led to a solid (dofollow) link and another mention of my brand.